smackers/smack/README.md

 ## The current goals of this project are:
 * An assertion verifier (throught the `assert!` and `assert_eq!` macros) for Rust programs
-* Verification of safety properties for *unsafe* blocks, *e.g.*, Rust aliasing rules are not violated, memory is not leaked and null pointers are never exposed
+* Verification of safety properties for *unsafe* blocks, *e.g.*, Rust pointer aliasing rules are not violated, memory is not leaked and null pointers are never exposed
-* Detection of out of bounds memory accesses
+* Detection of out-of-bounds memory accesses
 * Context bounded verification of concurrent programs
 * Pre and post condition reasoning for FFI, *e.g.*, C function calls
 * This can be coupled with verification of called C functions for end-to-end verification